mikr13/system-design-interview/README.md

 DNS translates human-readable domain names into machine-readable IP addresses.
 When designing DNS systems, considerations include:

-* **Hierarchy**: The DNS hierarchy is organized in a tree-like structure with several levels:
+* Hierarchy: The DNS hierarchy is organized in a tree-like structure with several levels:
   * Root Level: At the top is the root, represented as a dot (.).
 The root doesn’t have a specific domain name and is managed by a small number of root servers worldwide.
   * Top-Level Domains (TLDs): These are the next level in the hierarchy, divided into:
     * Generic TLDs (gTLDs): .com, .org, .net, etc.